michaelnisi/speculum/README.md

 *T = N * C / X*

-—in theory.
+So far for theory.

 ## Example

-Here is a, somewhat contrived but runnable, example comparing the run time of a single stream with five concurrent streams:
+Here is a, somewhat contrived but runnable, example comparing the run times from single to ten concurrent streams:

 ```js
 'use strict'